Career Exploration and Development Tools

 Foundations of Successful Career Planning and Development Course

-Foundations of Successful Career Planning and Devlelopment is a credit-bearing course by the Center for Doctoral and Postdoctoral Career Development and providing foundational training in self-directed professional development and career planning.
+Foundations of Successful Career Planning and Devlelopment is a credit-bearing course offered by the Center for Doctoral and Postdoctoral Career Development and providing foundational training in self-directed professional development and career planning.
 Key skills that graduate students and postdocs build are:

 - Increasing your capacity for self-directed career development